 Ever since we met Pastor Stephen Tour, we have had Liberia on our hearts.
 The country has a connection with the US for many reasons.
-A major one is that before the civil war, a Christian group – the American Colonization Society helped ex-slaves from the United States move to Africa and establish the colony of Liberia.
+A major one is a monumental occurrence which happened during the mid 19th century.
+Just before the Civil War, a Christian group – the American Colonization Society helped ex-slaves from the United States move to Africa and establish the Colony of Liberia.

-The new immigrants had only known the American culture, so they began to emulate it Their flag was like the US flag, except for only one star.
+The new immigrants had only known the American culture, so they began to emulate it.
+They designed a flag very similar to the US flag.
 The houses they built were reminiscent of the Greek Revival homes they had left.
 At first, the clothes they wore were copies of those they had known in their old land.

 There were occasional clashes with some of the new neighbors, but the people were able to establish a certain order, and their lives began to flourish.
 The new Liberians were experiencing some good times.

 However, as is always the case when differing cultures collide, resentments began to build in some of the neighboring tribes and at the end of the 20th century fierce fighting broke out.

 It’s hard to understand all of the motivations – or even what people were trying to achieve with their fighting, but there were two decades of such intense battles that 500,000 people were killed.
 Most of the country’s infrastructure was annihilated.
 Finally in 2004 the UN sent peace keepers into the country and the president was arrested and sentenced for war crimes.
 (He is now serving a 50 year sentence in a British jail).